schovanec-uturn/int-experience/README.md

 ~ Be able to work with little supervision \
 ~ Identify room for improvement to Rocketry Modules \
 ~ Ability to switch tasks as needed to shadow internal or external meetings \
-~ Complete the cloud practitioner, at least one associate level AWS Certification, and the Terraform Certification
+~ Complete the AWS cloud practitioner, at least one associate level Certification, and the Terraform Certification
 #
 ## [Getting Started](Getting%20Started)
 ## [AWS Training](AWS%20Training)
 ## [Terraform Training](Terraform%20Training)
 ## [Tech Challenge](Tech%20Challenge)
 ## [Git, GitHub, and Other CI/CD Tools](Git)

-#
+### Do NOT be afraid to ask questions, that IS part of the internship!